rails-girls-to/rails-5-api/README.md

 * bin/rails: spring inserted
 ```

+### Your first Rails model

 Scaffold your first model and its corresponding controller and routes:
 ```
 bin/rails generate scaffold Neighbourhood name:string num_businesses:integer home_price:decimal
 ```

-Rails will create a database migration, a model, tests for the model, new routes, a controller
+Rails will create a database migration, a model file for Neighbourhood, tests for the model,
-a controller for the model, and tests for the controller.
+new routes for neighbourhoods, a neighbourhoods controller, and tests for the controller.
 ```
       invoke  active_record
       create    db/migrate/20181101224205_create_neighbourhoods.rb